d4ndo/sirius-client/README.md

 ```

 ## Speech recognition
-»Speaks with pyton host now«
+»Speaks with python host now«

 -a : sirius will return the content of `question.wav`
 ```bash